2025 CMS Winter Meeting

 Variational Analysis: Theory and Applications

-Org: Heinz Bauschke (University of British Columbia) and Walaa Moursi (University of Waterloo)
+Org: Heinz Bauschke (University of British Columbia), Walaa Moursi (University of Waterloo) and Shambhavi Singh (University of Waterloo)

 Variational Analysis lies at the heart of modern optimization and underlies the convergence analysis of several algorithms.
 The purpose of this session is to bring together selected experts from the Northamerican optimization and analysis communities to exchange ideas and present new results.